 4.2.
 During the hearing, the Petitioner was represented by its Chief Executive Officer along-with its technical and financial teams.

 4.3.
-On the basis of pleadings, evidence/record produced and arguments raised during the hearing, the issue-wise findings of the Authority are given as under;
+On the basis of pleadings, evidence/record produced and arguments raised during the hearing, issue-wise findings are given as under;